kingdomkind/config-king/docs/arguments.md

     - Default: true
     - Options: true, false
     - Example: ROOT_CHECK=false
-    - Description: Checks the program is running as root, so it can execute the necessary commands.
-Set to false if you have another method of ensuring it can run the necessary commands.
+    - Description: Checks the program is running as root, which is prohibited.
+Set to false if you can somehow mitigate the issues that arise from this and want this functionality.

 - SEE_STDERR
     - Type: Bool